 - making homemade s'mores

-- sandwiching with some nut butter or strawberry coconut butter
+- sandwiching with some peanut butter, other nut butter, or strawberry coconut butter

-- for fun you can cut them into little shapes before cooking and then serve as a special breakfast treat with cold milk
+- for fun, you can cut them into little shapes before cooking and then serve them as a special breakfast treat with cold milk

 - adding to a vanilla milkshake

 Use your imagination!